embEDUx/documentation/src/index.md

 * [Linux](background/linux.md)-Kernel images and modules
 * [RootFS](background/rootfs.md)-archives based on Gentoo

-In addition there is a [Flashtool](background/flashtool.md) for easy deployment!
+In addition there is a [Flashtool](background/flashtool.md) for easy hardware deployment!

 *(links goto background information pages)*